 Basis for the establishment of local management plans to manage nitrate within the Management Zone’s boundary.

-Participants work collectively to implement SNMP management goals: (1) safe drinking water, (2) achieving balance, and (3) restoring groundwater basins/sub-basins (where reasonable, feasible and practicable) across the Management Zone.
+Participants work collectively to implement Salt and Nitrate Control Program Management Goals: (1) safe drinking water, (2) reduced nitrate loading so that ongoing discharges do not cause or contribute to exceedances of water quality objectives, and (3) restoring groundwater basins/sub-basins (where reasonable, feasible and practicable) across the Management Zone.

 Where groundwater within the Management Zone boundary, and groundwater impacted by those permittees within the Management Zone boundary, is being used as a drinking water supply, and where those drinking water supplies are impacted by nitrates and exceed or are likely to exceed nitrate drinking water standards in the foreseeable future, Management Zone participants will ensure the provision of safe drinking water to all residents in the area adversely affected by those dischargers of nitrates from those that are participating in the Management Zone.